havarunner/havarunner/README.md

  * E.g., if both the suite and the suite member contain the `@RunSequentially` annotation, honor the annotation of the suite member

+## Controlling amount of concurrently running tests

+By default, Havarunner will use Runtime.getRuntime.availableProcessors() to control how many tests are executed concurrently.

+As that can introduce problems in environments running multiple Havarunner jobs at same time, you can override the maximum number of parallel tests with the system property havarunner.maximum_parallelism.

+For example, havarunner.maximum_parallelism=8 will instruct HavaRunner to use at most 8 threads.

 ## Supported JUnit annotations

 HavaRunner supports only a limited set of JUnit annotations.
 Here they are: